-For those who are more adventurous, or just prefer to practice another skill, I’m going to sew the seams on mine.
+For those who are more adventurous, or just prefer to practice another skill, you might try sewing the seams, which is what I’m doing on mine.
 I’ve done this a number of times and have gotten pretty good at it.
 And even if you’re not sewing the sails, you might want to follow along, as a couple things I do may help you with the drawn sails as well before cutting the cloth to shape.

 You’ll need to use some weights to hold the fold until the glue sets.
 Use some wax paper to keep the glue from sticking to other surfaces.
-Be careful not to use too much glue, otherwise the glue will form a solid, slick surface when it dries.
+Be careful not to use too much glue, otherwise the glue will form a solid, slick surface pon the cloth when it dries.

-This folded over cloth is called the tabling, and it will strengthen the edges of the cloth, which is necessary when you start attacking lines to the sail.
+This folded over cloth is called the tabling, and it will strengthen the edges of the cloth, which is necessary when you start attaching lines to the sails.

 Next, those squiggly lines in the middle of the mainsail on your plans and templates are reef points, and they should be added.
 These are simply short pieces of line attached to the sail that are used to reduce the sail area in high winds.
 In practice, the bottom end of the mainsail would be furled and the reef points would then be tied around the boom.